Core training is typically an area where all hockey players/goalies do the same exercises.

 In this article we'll explore core exercises specifically for goalies to use in their workouts or at home.

-Goalie-Specific Core Exercises: Half Kneeling & Tall Kneeling Exercises
+Core Exercises #1: Half Kneeling & Tall Kneeling Exercises

 The Half-Kneeling (one knee down) and tall kneeling (both knees down) are two great positions to help develop a strong core in the gym.
 While core exercises in this position are beneficial for all athletes, goalies may want to add extra emphasis on these exercises as there's a high carryover to the variety goalie-specific "down positions" that goalies spend a lot of time in.